Shelah Cadag: College career

 Shelah Mae Cadag played for the women's football team of the University of Santo Tomas (UST) which plays in the University Athletic Association of the Philippines (UAAP) and the PFF Women's League.

 In UAAP Season 80, Cadag helped UST secure a place in the women's football final by scoring a brace in her collegiate team's second match against the De La Salle University which ended in a 5–2 win for UST.
 The UAAP Season 80 women's football final was contested by the same two teams with De La Salle winning 2–1 over UST.
 Cadag scored the sole goal for UST and was named the Best Striker for the season.

 Club career

 Kaya FC–Iloilo

 Cadag joined Kaya–Iloilo on November 5, 2022.
 She would be named the Most Valuable Player for the 2023 PFF Women's League season, where Kaya won its first ever league title.

 Loan to Odisha

-In February 15, 2024, Kaya announced that she would be loaned to Indian Women's League club Odisha until March.
+On February 15, 2024, Kaya announced that she would be loaned to Indian Women's League club Odisha until March.